 With wide moats, massive stone walls, and imposing keeps, Nijō Castle demonstrates the power of the Tokugawa shoguns who ruled over Japan for more than 260 years.
 Hidden behind this intimidating facade are, however, dreamy gardens and a magnificent palace where an exquisite collection of kimonos was on display.

 After the fall of the Tokugawa shogunate near the end of the 19th century, Nijō Castle became imperial property.
 And it was donated to the city of Kyoto in 1939.
 In the following years, the castle opened its doors to the public as an outstanding example of palace architecture from Japan’s feudal era.

 Though its heyday is long gone, Nijō Castle remains an eloquent testimony to the Tokugawa’s might.
 The flatland castle consists of two concentric rings of fortifications: the Honmaru (main circle of defense) and Ninomaru (secondary circle of defense).
 Each is accompanied by wide moats, massive stone walls, and heavy yet intricate gates.
 Between the defensive, rings are green spaces, support buildings, as well as nearly 400 cherry trees.

 A short walk through the beautiful gardens brought me to the lavishly decorated Karamon Gate – a symbol of authority during the Tokugawa shogunate.
 This gate marks the entrance to Ninomaru, where the castle’s star attraction, the Ninomaru Palace is located.
 For nearly 300 years, this magnificent building served as the residence and office of the shogun during his visits to Kyoto.
 The palace was fortunate enough to escape natural and wartime calamities.
 Thus, many of its features and decorative details survived in their original form.

-From the quality of the fibers, the intricate patterns, to the nature of the dyes, each robe is a masterpiece.
+From the quality of the fibers, and the intricate patterns, to the nature of the dyes, each robe is a masterpiece.
 It resonates with the complicated and painstaking process employed.
 At the center of the exhibition stood a glided robot, which represents the role of technology in the survival of ancient and endangered artistries on which the kimono depends.